madhet/cli_test_VueJS/README.md

 Test - simple page with data fetch from "https://jsonplaceholder.typicode.com"

-Users - list of users with additional functionality.
+Users Backend - list of users with additional functionality.
 /server - simple backend for this task.

-List - nested list.
+Nested List Local - nested list.

+Nested List Backend - nested list with backend realisation.
+/server - simple backend for this task.

 # vue-cli-test